AT SPOKANE HEIGHTS

 What is Xanax?

-Short Term Effects
+Short Term Effects of Xanax Use

 Xanax is used to treat anxiety disorders and panic disorders.
 The short term effects of Xanax include:

-• anti-anxiety (calming effect)
+• Anti-anxiety (calming effect)

 • anti-convulsant